VivianNguyen2018/healthcam/README.md

 You want to begin a new goal to "Run one mile each day until June 20, 2018".
 Try navigating to the right screens and carrying out adding that goal to your app.

-**Task 2: Upload Daily Progress**
+**Task 2: Upload Progress**

-Now, imagine you've been working on that goal for a few days, and you're supposed to upload a one-second video of your progress or how you're feeling each day.
+Now, imagine you've been working on that goal for a few days, and you're supposed to upload a one-second video of your progress or how you're feeling that day.
 Try navigating to that goal and seeing what it looks like to view a one-second video you've already uploaded, and then upload a one-second video for the current day.

 Imagine that you've now jumped forward in time, and your goal has ended.
 Your one-second videos are now combined into one final timeline video of your goal, and you can write a blurb about your goal and share your journey with the community.

 **Task 3: View other People's Videos**

-Finally, you want to look at some other people's videos for motivation.
-You're interested in General Fitness videos.
-First, you want to check in on your friend Sue's current progress toward her goal.
+Finally, you want to look at friends' videos for motivation.
+First, you want to follow Andrew, and then you want to check in on your friend Sue's current progress toward her goal.

-Then, you want to explore the general community's completed videos of their journeys toward achieving their goals.
+Then, you want to check out how the filter works.

 **Thanks so much for trying out our prototype!!**